dangazineu/tako/README.md

 *   **Resource Constraints:**
     *   The `tako.yml` should support optional `memory` and `cpu` limits for containers to prevent resource exhaustion.
 *   **Artifact Path Handling:** When an artifact is built in a container, Tako will manage copying it out of the build container and mounting it into any subsequent dependent containers, ensuring seamless handoff.
-*   **Docker Unavailability:** If a workflow requires an image but Docker is not running, the command will fail with a clear error message.
+*   **Docker Unavailability:** If a workflow requires an `image` but Docker is not running, the command will fail with a clear error message.
 A fallback to local execution is not planned, as it would violate the principle of a consistent environment.

 ## 3. Command-Line Interface (CLI)

 *   **Syntax:** `tako <command> [options] [args]`
 *   **Core Commands:** `version`, `graph`, `run`, `exec`, `init`, `doctor`, `artifacts`, `deps`, `cache`, `completion`
+*   **`tako graph`:** Displays the dependency graph.
+    *   `--root`: The root directory of the project.
+Defaults to the current directory.
+    *   `--repo`: The remote repository to use as the entrypoint (e.g. `owner/repo:ref`).
+This flag takes precedence over `--root`.
+    *   `--local`: Only use local repositories, do not clone or update remote repositories.
 *   **`tako completion`:** A command to generate shell completion scripts for different shells.
 *   **`tako cache`:** A command to manage Tako's cache.
     *   `tako cache clean`: Removes all cached repositories and artifacts from Tako's cache directory.